Adda (South Asian): Popular culture

+College Street Coffee House became inseparable from the concept of adda in popular memory through Manna Dey's song "Coffee Houser Sei Addata" (1983).

 In 2011, filmmakers Surjo Deb and Ranjan Palit made a documentary on the subject.
 The film, Adda: Calcutta, Kolkata, has been screened at several festivals around the globe and won the Golden Palm Award at the Mexico International Film Festival 2012.